jvmdo/frontend-mentor-challenges/interactive-card-details-form/README.md

 - The credit card number pattern differs depending on the card flag.
 The 0000 0000 0000 0000 pattern is owned by Visa and MasterCard for example.

 - I changed the form post request method to always return true because it is not possible to make a this type of request on a GitHub Page.

+- Due to ES6 module usage, this page only works properly when running on a (local) server.